Bin Laden Issue Station

-The Bin Laden Issue Station, also known as Alec Station, was a standalone unit of the Central Intelligence Agency in operation from 1996 to 2005 dedicated to tracking Osama bin Laden and his associates, both before and after the 9/11 attacks.
+The Bin Laden Issue Station, also known as Alec Station, was a standalone unit of the Central Intelligence Agency (CIA) in operation from 1996 to 2005 dedicated to tracking Osama bin Laden and his associates, both before and after the 9/11 attacks.
 It was headed initially by CIA analyst Michael Scheuer and later by Richard Blee and others.

-Scheuer had noticed an increase in activity by Bin Laden in Afghanistan and the rise of a new organization known as al Qaeda, and suggested this be the focus of the station's work.
+Scheuer had noticed an increase in activity by Bin Laden in Afghanistan and the rise of a new organization known as al-Qaeda, and suggested this be the focus of the station's work.
 Soon after its creation, the Station developed a deadly vision of bin Laden's activities and its work came to include the planning of search and destroy missions.
 The CIA inaugurated a grand plan against al-Qaeda in 1999, but struggled to find the resources to implement it.
 At least 5 such missions were planned by Alec Station.
 The planning of these missions began to factor in the use of aerial drones.
 In 2000, a joint CIA-USAF project using Predator reconnaissance drones and following a program drawn up by the bin Laden Station produced probable sightings of the al-Qaeda leader in Afghanistan.
 Resumption of flights in 2001 was delayed by arguments over a missile-armed version of the aircraft.
 Only on September 4, 2001 was the go-ahead given for weapons-capable drones.
 The Station was wound down in 2005.
 Bin Laden was finally killed in 2011.